flyway/flywaydb.org/documentation/migrations.md

 If Flyway detects that a specific statement cannot be run within a transaction due to technical limitations of your database, it won't run that migration within a transaction.
 Instead it will be marked as *non-transactional*.
+For JdbcMigrations, you can override the `executeInTransaction()` method to mark migrations as *non-transactional*.

 By default transactional and non-transactional statements cannot be mixed within a migration run.
 You can however allow this by setting the [`mixed`](/documentation/commandline/migrate#mixed) property to `true`.